How It Works

 - While on campus, students engage in group art workshops and professional seminars, interact with faculty and begin their semester courses.
 To view course sequence and descriptions, visit the MAAT Curriculum page.

-- While at home, students complete coursework and continue to interact with peers and faculty through our interactive course management system, Desire2Learn (D2L).
+- While at home, students complete online classes and continue to interact with peers and faculty through our interactive course management system, Desire2Learn (D2L).

 - Students will participate in four supervised clinical experiences (fieldwork, practicum and two culminating internships).
 Students are required to have access to a registered art therapist within driving distance of their local area.

 - Students go through the program as a cohort, which allows for collaborative learning and community building with faculty and fellow students.